jlgerber/cpp_happy_fun_time/session_15/session15.md

-# session 15 - Serialization Formats
+# session 15 - Serialization Formats: YAML

 There are a couple of formats which we need to learn how to read and write so that we can be productive.
 The big ones for us are Yaml, Json, Xml.
-Lets start with YAML.
+Now that is a healthy list, and we certainly cannot cover it all in one chapter, so lets start with the one we

 ## YAML

 Yaml is a markup language which we have been using for quite some time.
 It's "clever" title stands for "YAML Ain't Markup Language".
 It's spec may be found at [yaml.org](http://yaml.org).
 In order to read and write yaml, we are going to use a popular library - [yaml-cpp](https://github.com/jbeder/yaml-cpp).
 So, open your favorite browser, and go over to the yaml-cpp project on github, because the first step is going to be getting the library.

 ### Downloading and Building yaml-cpp

 In order to use yaml-cpp, we need to pull it down.
 When you go to the url, you will notice a couple of things.
 First, this is not a header only library, which means we have to build and install it somewhere.
 Second, its last major tagged release is dependent upon BOOST.
 Now, we love boost, but we don't want the hassle of dealing with a boost dependency if we don't need to.
 Fortunately, the trunk code has attempted to excise boost.
-It just needs some additional testing.
+It just needssome additional testing.
 Well, that's what we are going to do.
 So, click on the *clone or download* button and do as it says.
-Navigate to the place you want to run the build from ( I do it it ~/src on my machine ) in a shell and type the following:
+Navigate to the place you want to run the build from ( I do it it ~/src on my machine ) in a shell andtype the following:

 ```
 git clone https://github.com/jbeder/yaml-cpp.git
 ```

 Now, follow the directions on github for building it.
-Navigate into the project, create a *build* directory, and go into it.
+Navigate into the project, create a *build* directory, and gointo it.
 Then run ```cmake ..``` with appropriate flags to build the library.
 You might be wondering what those appropriate flags are.
 Well, there are at least two that I can thing of:

 If we want to build a shared library, we need to specify -DBUILD_SHARED_LIBS=ON .
-Otherwise, we will build a static library (which is fine by the way).
+Otherwise, we will build a staticlibrary (which is fine by the way).

-If we want to control where the install directive puts the results of the build (assuming we are not copying files out by hand or we are just relying on the default pathing), we need to use the -DCMAKE_INSTALL_PREFIX=<install_path>.
-This is going to prepend the provided path to the location of the install.
+If we want to control where the install directive puts the results of the build (assuming we are not copying filesout by hand or we are just relying on the default pathing), we need to use the -DCMAKE_INSTALL_PREFIX=<install_path>.This is going to prepend the provided path to the location of the install.
 So, if the project in question normally installs to */usr/local/bin*, and you use ```-DCMAKE_INSTALL_PREFIX=/home/jlgerber``` ( or better yet your own home directory instead of mine ), then you will end up installing to */home/jlgerber/usr/local/bin*.
-It is important to note this, as you will need to subsequently USE these paths to configure our upcoming project.
+It is importantto note this, as you will need to subsequently USE these paths to configure our upcoming project.
 Also, if you are on windows, this **ISN'T** going to work, due to those pesky drive letters.
 Anyway, I am going to run the following:

 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/home/<your homedir name>